aarriitt666/transcribe_any_youtube_videos/README.md

    pip install -r requirements.txt
    ```

-   or you can just do because the requirements.txt got ndvidia cuda stuff that are specific to my machine:
+   or you can just do the command below because the requirements.txt got ndvidia cuda stuff that are specific to my machine:

    ```bash
    pip install streamlit yt-dlp git+https://github.com/openai/whisper.git setuptools-rust ffmpeg-python